lkyvirrrr2001/viruses_analyses/README.md

 family_annotation.txt: The VirGenFunD functional annotation of ACLAME viral protein families.

-function_category.txt: The mapping file of functional annotation to VirGenFunD. categories.
+function_category.txt: The mapping file of functional annotation to VirGenFunD categories.

 cate-function.txt: The functional annotation of each VirGenFunD category.